DriveRX: A Vision-Language Reasoning Model for Cross-Task Autonomous Driving: Experiment

-\textbf{Training Dataset:} We use the DriveLM \cite{sima2024drivelm} dataset, which is constructed from nuScenes \cite{caesar2020nuscenes} and OpenLane-V2 \cite{wang2023openlane} through a structured annotation process.
+\textbf{Training Dataset:} We use the DriveLM \citep{sima2024drivelm} dataset, which is constructed from nuScenes \citep{caesar2020nuscenes} and OpenLane-V2 \citep{wang2023openlane} through a structured annotation process.
 Following the AutoDriveRL data selection strategy, we compute frame-level scores $D_i$ using Align-DS-V and retain samples within the range $[25, 45]$.
-To ensure a non-overlapping evaluation, all samples appearing in DriveBench \cite{sima2024drivelm} are explicitly excluded.
+To ensure a non-overlapping evaluation, all samples appearing in DriveBench \citep{sima2024drivelm} are explicitly excluded.
 From the remaining subset, we randomly sample 6K instances for training.
 See Appendix~\ref{Data_Composition} for the dataset composition.

 \textbf{Reward:} We first apply a rule‑based filter that assigns a reward of 0 to responses exceeding 4K tokens or exhibiting substantial repetition.
-The remaining responses are then evaluated using task‑specific prompts by Qwen2.5‑72B‑Instruct~\cite{qwen2.5} (see Appendix~\ref{Task-Specific_Reward_Prompt}).
-The consistency between human judgments and model scores is analyzed in Appendix~\ref{human}.
+The remaining responses are then evaluated using task‑specific prompts by Qwen2.5‑72B‑Instruct~\citep{qwen2.5} (see Appendix~\ref{Task-Specific_Reward_Prompt}).
+The consistency between human judgments and model scores, as well as the scoring latency, is analyzed in Appendix~\ref{human} and Appendix~\ref{reward_latency}, respectively.

-\textbf{Evaluation:} We evaluate on DriveBench~\cite{sima2024drivelm}, which spans four driving tasks and consists of a \textit{clean} set with re-sampled questions and a \textit{corruption} set featuring 15 types of visual degradation (see Appendix~\ref{Corruption_Details}) for robustness testing.
+\textbf{Evaluation:} We evaluate on DriveBench~\citep{sima2024drivelm}, which spans four driving tasks and consists of a \textit{clean} set with re-sampled questions and a \textit{corruption} set featuring 15 types of visual degradation (see Appendix~\ref{Corruption_Details}) for robustness testing.
 We additionally evaluate on \textbf{DriveLM-Hard}, a challenging subset selected using the AutoDriveRL data selection strategy, where frame-level scores $D_i$ (defined in Eq.~\ref{eq:frame_score}) fall within the range $[10, 31]$.
 The $D_i$ scores are computed by averaging model scores from Align-DS-V, Qwen2-VL-7B, and Qwen2-VL-72B.

 \textbf{Metrics:} We follow DriveBench evaluation prompts and use GPT-3.5-Turbo as the judge model, with GPT score as the evaluation metric.
-Following prior work \cite{sima2024drivelm, tran2019does, anderson2016spice, akter2022revisiting, evtikhiev2023out}, we discard BLEU \cite{papineni2002bleu} and ROUGE \cite{lin2004rouge}, as they were designed for translation and are not suitable for evaluating decision quality in autonomous driving.
+Following prior work \citep{sima2024drivelm, tran2019does, anderson2016spice, akter2022revisiting, evtikhiev2023out}, we discard BLEU \citep{papineni2002bleu} and ROUGE \citep{lin2004rouge}, as they were designed for translation and are not suitable for evaluation in autonomous driving.
+For more experimental setup and metrics details in Appendix~\ref{Implementation_Details}.